VienDinhCom/bootstrap-shopify-theme/README.md

 - Using [Gulp](https://gulpjs.com/) to Automate & Enhance the Development Workflow.
 - Using [Parcel](https://parceljs.org/) to Bundle all SCSS, JavaScript, Font, Image, ...
 Assets.
 - Using [LiveReload](http://livereload.com/) to Reload the Browser Automatically When Saving the Files.
-- Using [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) & [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) Visual Studio Code Extensions to Format the Source Code.
+- Using [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) & [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) Visual Studio Code Extensions to Format the Source Code.

 If you like this project, hit the **STAR** button to bookmark it ⭐️